 The applicant must indicate at least one of the five graduate tracks under the Specialization field in the application form.
 Optionally, a scond preference of the academic track may also be included, separated by '/' (i.g.
 Stat/OR).
 Applications files are reviewed by the department's Graduate Admissions Committee.
 Upon the recommendation of the Admissions Committee, the Graduate Program Director will authorize an offer of admission to either our M.S. or Ph.D. program with an initial placement in one of the department's five graduate tracks.
 All students admitted to the doctoral program will automatically be considered for financial support.
 M.S. students are not eligible for support.

-Provisional Admission: Occasionally, students will marginal grades but signs of greater academic potential are offered provisional admission to our graduate program.
+Provisional Admission: Occasionally, students with marginal grades but signs of greater academic potential are offered provisional admission to our graduate program.
 Their admission offer will stipulate that they must take courses in their first semester and earn at least a B average in them.
 Upon satisfying these conditions, they will be allowed to matriculate into regular M.S or Ph.D. student status.

 For Spring admission, international students may apply up to October 15th.
 US Citizens and permanent residents may apply up to December 1st.

 For Fall admission , all students applying for Ph.D. with support must submit their application by December 15th .
 International students that are not applying for support may apply up to April 1st .
 US Citizens and permanent residents that are not applying for support may apply up to June 1st .